-Sometimes we don’t know how many layers we should put on him and we end up putting on more or less.
+Sometimes we don’t know how many layers of clothing a baby needs and we end up putting on more or less than what’s needed.
 So, what’s the general rule?
-The American Academy of Pediatrics suggests that we should dress our little ones with one additional layer of clothing than what we’re wearing, when we’re in the same environment.
-If your baby was born premature or underweight, he is likely to require one more layer to keep warm.
+The American Academy of Pediatrics suggests dressing our little ones with one additional layer of clothing than what we’re wearing when we’re in the same environment.
+For premature babies or underweight babies check with your pediatrician to see if it is necessary to add another extra layer of clothing.

 How to dress a baby according to the season

 The sun is out and the temperature rises.
 We begin to feel hot and our children too!
 It is important to avoid covering them with more layers than necessary because it could lead to overheating.

 - Dress your little one in lightweight and light-colored clothes (avoid using dark colors such as black) and remember to protect them from the sun.